 Device enrollment is fully automated.
 Normally, no action is required as devices are listed automatically by its broadcast name, such as “ Johnny’s iPhone “.

 Having the MAC address visible provides you with the best ability to control your Policies, which will follow the MAC address.
 In other words, if a device changes IP address, the Policy will still apply.
-If the MAC address listed on the dashboard does not match, that happens when OSI layer 2 visibility is not available.
-This nerdspeak means that the filtering service received a different MAC address then your actual device.
+If the MAC address listed on the dashboard does not match, that means that layer 2 visibility is not available.
 This can happen in the following circumstances:

 - A router is between your filtering service and the device